Macbeth Duncan: Military career

 He was chairman of the City of Aberdeen Territorial Army.
 Duncan held a commission at the local Artillery Corps.
 In the First World War he was sent to France as head of the 1st Highland Brigade (Royal Artillery).
-He was decorated with a C. M. G. In 1933, he was made a Honoary Colonel of the 75th Highland Field Brigade in the Royal Artillery (T. A.)
+He was decorated with a C. M. G. In 1933, he was made a Honorary Colonel of the 75th Highland Field Brigade in the Royal Artillery (T. A.)

 Outside of rugby union, law and military

 Duncan was a keen golfer.
 He became Secretary of Aberdeen Golf Club, a post which he held for 28 years.

 He tried to promote a golfing Northern Counties tournament and became the first chairman of the North-East Association of the Scottish Golf Union.